emplexed/gs-mvt/README.md

 As result all features of the requested clip are returned.
 Additionally a [Douglas-Peucker algorithm](http://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) simplifies these geometries.
 By default the algorithm accepts a maximum distance of ```0.1``` in target system units.

 ## Slippy Map Tiles Request
 [Slippy Map Tiles](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) describes the tile format used by Google, Bing and OSM.
 Usually a tile cache delivers the result to the client.
-But the **GeoWebCache** used by the **Geoserver** does not allow to be extended with additional MimeTypes (e.g. ```application/x-protobuf```) without a change to core classes.
+But the **GeoWebCache** used by the **Geoserver** does not allow to be extended with additional MimeTypes (e.g. ```application/x-protobuf```) without a change to core classes. **Update:** In GWC 1.8 the class will be extended and the protobuf MimeType will be supported.
 Therefore a basic Slippy Map Tile Controller has been provided with this extension, that translates the slippy map tile names into a WMS redirect.
 The Slippy Tile request has the following format:
 ```
 http://localhost/geoserver/slippymap/{layers}/{z}/{x}/{y}.{format}
 ```